fan2/mkdocs/docs/blog/posts/elf/gnu-binutils.md

                          Dump the contents of section <number|name> as bytes -p --string-dump=<number|name>
-                         Dump the contents of section <number|name> as strings -R --relocated-dump=<number|name>
+                         Dump the contents of section <number|name> as strings
-                         Dump the relocated contents of section <number|name>

-  -n --notes             Display the core notes (if present) -r --relocs            Display the relocations (if present) -u --unwind            Display the unwind info (if present) -d --dynamic           Display the dynamic section (if present)

   -V --version-info      Display the version sections (if present) -A --arch-specific     Display architecture specific information (if any)